salomaoalves/salomaoalves.github.io/_includes/page_text/language.md

 First, you see two `.pdf` files, both are *Cheat Sheet*, very usefull when are dealing with [*Dplyr*](https://github.com/salomaoalves/Languages/blob/main/R/R-Dplyr-CheatSheet.pdf) or [*GGPlot2*](https://github.com/salomaoalves/Languages/blob/main/R/R-GGPlot2-CheatSheet.pdf) packages.
 And then, three `.md` files with language knowledege.

 [**R.md**](https://github.com/salomaoalves/Languages/blob/main/R/R.md)\
-The basic, the ground zero for beginners in R. Here can be found more about how to use markdown within R, build-in functions, data types, operators, OOP, structures, packages *dplyr, tidyr, ..* and how to plot data
+The basic, the ground zero for beginners in R. Here can be found more about how to use markdown within R, build-in functions, data types, operators, OOP, structures, packages *dplyr,tidyr,..* and how to plot data

 [**RDataScience.md**](https://github.com/salomaoalves/Languages/blob/main/R/RDataScience.md)\
 Functions and methods related with some steps during a Data Science project.
 You can find ways to clean the data, make data correlation, feature selection, data split and machine learning *- data in a dataframe format*.